Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 > Create a simple prototype to confirm that implementing this feature is possible.

 #### Processing raw deep links provided by the `NavigationNotifier` into page-specific deep links

+This code snippet demonstrates the raw deep link parsing process.

 ```dart
 /// An abstraction for page-specific deep links.
 abstract class PageDeepLinks {}